ZZROTDesign/alpine-caddy/README.md

 For writing a custom Caddyfile please read [this](https://caddyserver.com/docs/caddyfile).

+### Middleware

+Alpine-Caddy includes all Caddy Middleware and features.
+You can read more on these specific features in the [Caddy User Guide](https://caddyserver.com/docs).

 ### Caddy as a reverse proxy

 This image can also effectively be used as a reverse proxy.
 Included in the examples/ folder is an [example Caddyfile](https://github.com/ZZROTDesign/alpine-caddy/examples/Caddyfile.proxy.example).